Title Insurance, Individual/TBA – Agent (TLA)

 Match the submission code numbers listed under the Resident or Non-Resident columns with the corresponding numbers on the Submission Requirements Chart to determine what must be submitted with the license application.

-Any required documentation must be uploaded on the license application.
+Documentation must be uploaded with the license application.

 Fees and Renewal Period